freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.Network.md

 ###
 ###<a name="IncomingUssd">IncomingUssd</a> ( ss )

 **Description:** Sent, when an USSD result or a network initiated request arrives.
-This signal is usually  sent in response to the method <a href="specs/org.freesmartphone.GSM.Network/#SendUssdRequest">SendUssdRequest</a>
+This signal is usually  sent in response to the method [SendUssdRequest](specs/org.freesmartphone.GSM.Network.SendUssdRequest)</a>

 ***Parameters:***